mechevarria/demo-nginx-angular/README.md

 # Frontend Angular

 Starter seed project for [Angular](https://angular.io/) and [Bootstrap](https://getbootstrap.com/).
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli).
-[Bootswatch](https://bootswatch.com/) is already integrated.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli). [coreui](https://coreui.io/docs/getting-started/introduction/) is already integrated.
 The project is also configured to run on [Openshift](https://www.openshift.com/) with no configuration changes necessary.

  ![screenshot.png](screenshot.png)

 ## Install

-Run `npm install` to dowload the project dependencies
+* Install dependencies with
+>`npm install`

 ## Development server

-Run `ng run local` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+* In one terminal, start a dev build that watches source files and rebuilds automatically

+> `npm run buildDev`

+* In a separate terminal run the express server

+>`run-local.sh`

+The server will be running on [http://localhost:4200](http://localhost:4200)

 ## Code scaffolding